Crypto Inverse-Power Options and Fractional Stochastic Volatility: Introduction

 \section{Introduction}

-In the present paper we revisit the pricing--hedging problem of cryptocurrency (crypto for short) derivatives.
-The model framework of our choice is a generalized fractional stochastic-volatility type capable of capturing various potentially conflicting stylized facts of the crypto market.
-Broadly speaking, our main objective is to reconcile these stylized facts and simultaneously achieve fast, semi-analytical valuation with this model framework, whose theoretical properties will be analyzed in depth.
-Particular attention is drawn to inverse contracts, i.e., those that are settled in cryptos (\crypto) despite the underlying being valued in a fiat currency (e.g., USD (\$)).
-Currently, around 90\% of actively traded crypto options belong to the inverse type, and their payoffs can be effectively approximated by those of direct options post-conversion, similar to how foreign-exchange (FX) options work.
+In the present paper we introduce a class of fractional stochastic-volatility models that are capable of reconciling various prevailing stylized facts in financial markets.
+Broadly speaking, our main objective is to design a general model framework that accommodates both flexible jump dynamics and certain path-dependence properties, and simultaneously achieve fast, semi-analytical valuation.
+The proposed models address the shortcomings of various existing ones that struggle to provide comprehensive modeling and calibration within a reasonable time frame, while they also maintain parametric parsimony by adding only one or two optional parameters, depending on the desired jump behavior.
+Following this model framework, we revisit the pricing--hedging problem of derivatives in the cryptocurrency market, where significant price and volatility jumps have been well-documented.
+Particular attention is drawn to inverse contracts, namely those that are settled in cryptos (\crypto) despite the underlying being valued in a fiat currency (e.g., USD (\$)), which account for the majority of actively traded options across crypto exchanges (including the Deribit exchange).

-The recent paper [Alexander et al., 2023] \cite{ACI} gave an interesting discussion on the pricing and hedging of crypto derivatives under the Black--Scholes model.
-There the authors argued the prevalence of inverse contracts (both futures and options) in the crypto market and discussed their pricing--hedging implications, especially their importance in risk management for international investors denominated in currencies different from the USD.
-The study also introduced a class of generalizations called ``Quanto inverse options.''
-Instead of converting the settlement price to fiat at the spot rate, these new contracts use a predetermined conversion rate and provide flexibility in terms of lifting market frictions in crypto exchanges, apart from accounting convenience.
-We also refer to [Deng et al., 2021] \cite{DPZZ} for a study of the optimal trading problem of Bitcoin spot and inverse futures in a similar diffusion-driven market, revealing the benefits from trading inverse futures when Bitcoin spot volatility is high.
+The recent paper [Alexander et al., 2023] \cite{ACI} gave an interesting discussion on the valuation of crypto derivatives under the Black--Scholes model.
+The authors there argued the prevalence of inverse contracts (futures and options) in the crypto market and discussed their pricing--hedging implications, especially their importance in risk management for international investors denominated in currencies different from the USD.
+The study also introduced a class of generalizations called ``Quanto inverse options,'' which, instead of converting the settlement price to fiat at the spot rate, use a predetermined conversion rate and provide flexibility in terms of lifting market frictions in crypto exchanges, besides accounting convenience.
+A closely related work is [Lucic and Sepp, 2024] \cite{LS}, which explained the generic connections between crypto inverse contracts and their direct (vanilla) counterparts using the num\'{e}raire invariance principle, apart from introducing crypto-based accounting rules for measuring performances of delta-hedged strategies.\footnote{We also refer to [Deng et al., 2021] \cite{DPZZ} for a study of the optimal trading problem of Bitcoin spot and inverse futures in a similar diffusion-driven market, revealing the benefits from trading inverse futures when Bitcoin spot volatility is high.}